jkrasting/mar/README.md

-# MAR
+# GFDL Notebooks
-Model Analysis Repository
+(Previously MAR - Model Analysis Repository)

 <p>
 The Latin word <i>"mar"</i> translates to <i>"sea"</i>.
 This repository will contain a collection of (mainly) ocean-focused analyses to inform next-generation ocean and climate model development.